-Housing associations are non-profit organisations that have been approved by and registered with the Housing Corporation to own, manage and provide social housing.
+Housing associations are non-profit organisations that have been approved by and registered with Homes England to own, manage and provide social housing.

 The housing associations with most housing units in Bromley are:

-All of Bromley's former council housing (since 1992) is now owned and managed by Affinity Sutton, the largest housing association in Bromley.
+All of Bromley's former council housing (since 1992) is now owned and managed by Clarion Housing Group, the largest housing association in Bromley.
 We work closely with housing associations and other agencies to increase the quantity and quality of social housing in the borough.

 Some associations operate low cost home ownership schemes, which allow tenants to part own and part rent their homes.
 This is also known as shared ownership.